igormedeiros/cflow/README.md

-# CFlow - Task Automation Framework
+# Fluxr - Task Automation Framework

-CFlow is a Python framework for workflow automation and integration between different tools and APIs, inspired by frameworks like crewai.
+Fluxr is a Python framework for workflow automation and integration between different tools and APIs, inspired by frameworks like crewai.
 It allows developers to define custom data pipelines using modular triggers, connectors, tools, and tasks to orchestrate workflows.

 ## Project Structure